hubt/kubernetes-faq/README.md

 ## How does a kubernetes service work?

 Within the cluster, most kubernetes services are implemented as a virtual IP called a ClusterIP.
 A ClusterIP has a list of pods which are in the service, the client sends IP traffic directly to a randomly selected pod in the service, so the ClusterIP isn't actually directly routable even from kubernetes nodes.
-This is all done with iptables routes and managed by the kube-proxy on each node.
+This is all done with iptables routes.
+The iptables configuration is managed by the kube-proxy on each node.
 So only nodes running kube-proxy can talk to ClusterIP members.
 An alternative to the ClusterIP is to use a "Headless" service by specifying ClusterIP=None, this does not use a virtual IP, but instead just creates a DNS A record for a service that includes all the IP addresses of the pods.
-The live members of the cluster are stored in an API object called an `endpoint`.
+The live members of any service are stored in an API object called an `endpoint`.
 You can see the members of a service by doing a `kubectl get endpoints <service>`

 ## How do I expose a service to a host outside the cluster?